carlineng/homepage/_posts/2013-01-18-Swoop-Here-Tour-2013.md

 Ladies and gentlemen, I present to you the Swoop Here Tour 2013!

 ![swoop here banner](/images/swoopheretour2013/swoop-here-sponsors.jpg)
+Special credit to Ian for making these *epic* banners.

 Stay tuned -- the following posts will recount the zany adventures undertaken by six bike nerds in the cold winter wilderness of California!